doocs/leetcode/solution/1700-1799/1715.Count Apples and Oranges/README_EN.md

 | apple_count  | int  |
 | orange_count | int  |
 +--------------+------+
-box_id is the primary key for this table. chest_id is a foreign key of the chests table.
+box_id is the column with unique values for this table. chest_id is a foreign key (reference column) of the chests table.
 This table contains information about the boxes and the number of oranges and apples they have.
 Each box may include a chest, which also can contain oranges and apples.
 </pre>